 During the year ended June 30, 2019, the Organization received a one-year grant from the State of Tennessee Department of Finance and Administration, Office of Criminal Justice and Administration to support the provision of services to victims of crime.
 Under this arrangement, the Organization earned contract revenues totaling \$57,986 during the year ended June 30, 2019.
-At June 30, 2019, amounts due under this grant totaled \$17,936.
+The Organization collected all amounts in fiscal year 2020 that were due to the Organization at June 30, 2019.

 During the year ended June 30, 2019, the Organization received a one-year grant for Community Partnership Funding through Metro Social Services to serve families that have school-aged or younger children with severe disabilities, as well as adults with severe disabilities who live with their families.
 Under this arrangement, the Organization earned contract revenues totaling \$40,000 during the year ended June 30, 2019.
-At June 30, 2019, amounts due under this grant totaled \$6,505.
+The Organization collected all amounts in fiscal year 2020 that were due to the Organization at June 30, 2019.